docker-archive/docker-registry/README.md

 How to contribute
 -----------------

-If you want to submit a pull request, an important point is to clear up all flake8 warning you could introduce (ignore the one about registry/__init__.py).
+If you want to submit a pull request, please run the unit tests using tox before submitting anything to the repos:

 ```
-$ pip install flake8
+$ pip install tox
-$ find . -name '*.py' -exec flake8 {} \;
+$ tox
 ```

 <!---